nwamsamson/tooling/README.md

 This is a Readme file.
-I just changed the ownership on the nfs server.
+An update has been made.